fredrikkungsbacka/Provisioning/README.md

 # Provisioning

-This is a script to provision and make standard changes to Cisco switches at Kungsbacka kommun It provides integration with SecureCRT, Cisco Identity Service Engine and Solarwinds IPAM
+This is a script to provision and make standard changes to Cisco devices at Kungsbacka kommun It provides integration with API on Vandyke SecureCRT, Cisco Identity Service Engine, Cisco DNA-Center, Microsoft Active Directory and Solarwinds

-Please choose a branch